dimakm/Jax-Eats/README.md

 Download or clone [this repository in your computer](https://github.com/dimakm/Jax-Eats)

-cd to the repository folder, and then in the repository folder:
+cd to the repository folder, example cd c:/my-app and then in the repository folder:
 * install project dependencies with
 ```
 npm install axios --save